 Samsung Knox is a security system that was included in the official update to Android 4.3 on Samsung devices.
-It's an opt-in affair these days, and is disabled by default on the Galaxy S6 and S6 Edge, but some older devices still have Knox installed and activated.
+It's a discontinued service these days, and came disabled by default ever since the Galaxy S6 and S6 Edge, so if you have a newer phone, there's nothing to worry about.
+However, some older devices still have Knox installed and activated by default.
 Here's how to uninstall Knox from Galaxy devices.

 Applications that run outside of the realm of Knox have limited access to stored data.
 While many people wouldn’t bat an eyelid at this information, a number of developers would, including the likes of Chainfire, which created the popular TriangleAway app, designed for resetting the flash counter to zero on your device, and SuperSU.

 Samsung had already incorporated a counter in the bootloader, which keeps track of the number of times you have modified to the OS.
-The problem is that, as I mentioned, applications that run outside of the Knox container have limited access to the stored data, and consequently, the apps developed by modding community legends such as Chainfire are negatively affected.
+The problem is that, as I mentioned, applications that run outside of the Knox container have limited access to the stored data, and consequently, apps developed by the modding community are negatively affected.

 There are several methods for disabling Knox, which will also permit you to use applications such as SuperSU or RootChecker again.